 - HFCS probably has no effect on metabolic diseases, such as Type 2 diabetes, no more than any other sugar or foods.

 Editor’s note: This article was originally published in June 2014.
-It has been completely revised and updated to include more comprehensive information, to improve readability and to add current research.
+It has been extensively revised and updated to include more comprehensive information, to improve readability and to add current research.

 - Dolan LC, Potter SM, Burdock GA.
 Evidence-based review on the effect of normal dietary consumption of fructose on development of hyperlipidemia and obesity in healthy, normal weight individuals.
 Crit Rev Food Sci Nutr.
 2010 Jan;50(1):53-84.
 Review.
 PubMed PMID: 20047139.